inspektral/thesis-upf/SOA/index.md

 #### Fourier Transform

 The Fourier Transform decomposes a signal into its frequency components.
-For audio, the Short-Time Fourier Transform (STFT) is commonly used to capture how these frequencies evolve over time [@muller_fundamentals_2015].
+For audio, the Short-Time Fourier Transform (STFT) is commonly used to capture how these frequencies evolve over time [Müller (2015)](#müller-meinard-2015).
 It divides the audio into short segments and computes the Fourier Transform for each, resulting in a time-frequency representation.

 #### Constant Q Transform

 The Constant Q Transform is a time-frequency representation where each frequency bin has a constant Q factor, meaning the bandwidth is proportional to the frequency.
 This results in a logarithmic frequency scale, aligning with human perception of pitch.
-Unlike STFT, which uses linear frequency spacing, CQT uses logarithmic spacing [@CONSTANTQTT].
+Unlike STFT, which uses linear frequency spacing, CQT uses logarithmic spacing [Schörkhuber (2010)](#schörkhuber-christian-2010).

 #### Nonnegative Matrix Factorization (NMF)